Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Method

 where $\lambda_1$ and $\lambda_2$ control the trade-off between the GANs losses and the reconstruction losses.
 The optimizations for generator ($G^H$, $G^L$ and $G^A$), discriminator ($D^H$, $D^L$), and encoder ($E^H$, $E^G$) are altered per iteration.

-During training, we sample a batch of real images and pass it through the encoder, followed by the generator to create reconstructed images for minimizing the reconstruction loss.
-We also sample random noise from Gaussian distribution and pass it through the generator to create randomly synthesized images for minimizing the GAN adversarial loss.
+During training, we sample noise from Gaussian distribution and pass it through the generator to create randomly synthesized images for minimizing the adversarial loss.
+We also sample real images and pass it through the encoder, followed by the generator to create reconstructed images for minimizing the reconstruction loss.
 Our overall optimization balances between the losses to learn parameters for the encoder, generator, and discriminator in end-to-end training.
-During the inference stage, different kinds of input are used to cater to different tasks.
-For instance, if the goal is random image synthesis, random variable sampled from Gaussian distribution is used as input for generator; If the goal is feature extraction, real image is used as input for encoder.